Texthead1/Bitlanders/README.md

 There are also additional plans to create a custom emulator for this game to add pseudo-Portal support, but the ROM will remain fully playable outside of this as well.

 This game is a work-in-progress.
 It has been tested and verified to function correctly on a PAL-Region NES using an Everdrive N8 Pro, and should work on other region consoles as well.
+Footage of the game can be found [here](https://youtu.be/S8j5wWYvC68?si=Nb9N-eKjDlO0_pPH).

 ## Building
 You must have a 6502 assembly compiler installed onto the machine.
 The included `compile.bat` expects the cc65 compiler, and to be at the relative path `..\..\cc65\`, but feel free to modify the file path to suit your needs.